Sit-in: Dharna

 Dharna generally refers to fixing one's mind on an object.
 It refers to whole-heartedly pledging toward an outcome or to inculcating a directed attitude.
 Dharna is consciously and diligently holding a point of view with the intent of achieving a goal.

 Historically in India, it was a popular form of protest during the Indian independence movement and part of Mahatma Gandhi's satyagraha form of civil disobedience and protest.
 There were also recorded instances of indigenous officials charged with recruitment quotas for the British Indian Army staging dharna as a recruitment tool in Punjab during World War I.

 More recently, there are designated places for conducting Dharna, and a permission is required for it.
 Often, those practicing dharna break the permission leading to clashes with law enforcement.
 For example, the Shaheen Bagh protest was a sit-in peaceful protest, led by women, that began in response to the passage of the Citizenship Amendment Act (CAA) in both houses of the Parliament of India on December 11, 2019, and the ensuing police intervention against students at Jamia Millia Islamia who were opposing the Amendment.
 Protesters agitated not only against the citizenship issues of the CAA, National Register of Citizens (NRC) and National Population Register (NPR), but also against police brutality, unemployment, poverty and for women's safety.
-Mainly consisting of Muslim women, the protesters at Shaheen Bagh, since December 14, 2019, blocked a road[d] in New Delhi using non-violent resistance for 101 days until March 24, 2020.
+Mainly consisting of Muslim women, the protesters at Shaheen Bagh, since December 14, 2019, blocked a road in New Delhi using non-violent resistance for 101 days until March 24, 2020.

 In Pakistan, the term was first used in 1958 by Abdul Qayyum Khan against the Prime Minister Feroze Khan's administration to remove his President Iskander Mirza but its effective usage was made by Naeem Siddiqui proposed to use dharna politics for obtaining objectives and latter on Qazi Hussain Ahmed and Jamaat-e-Islami organised dharna in Pakistan in 1993, Fazl Ur Rehman, Nawaz Sharif, Maryam Safdar awan and other political and religious leaders are now attempting to use this strategy for their purposes.